alishazal/interactive-project-njw275/readme.md

 ![Steam_VR Code to change the triggerPressed boolean](https://github.com/artintelclass/interactive-project-njw275/blob/master/Images/FromSteamVR.png)

-In this code, I added these lines when the triggered is pressed and when it is released, respectively:
+> Below are the lines I added when the triggered is pressed and when it is released, respectively, to the Update function shown above.

 ```C#
 gameObject.GetComponent<SendPositionOnUpdate> ().triggerPressed = true;